Dhaarani-2004/UNP-Projects-/README.md

 Completed this project as part of my Data Science and Machine Learning Internship with United Network of Professionals (UNP).
 Key highlights:

-Studied and Analyzed the White wine quality dataset to apply ML models and present my insights.
+a) Studied and Analyzed the White wine quality dataset to apply ML models and present my insights.

-Performed various Exploratory Data Analysis to understand the data and compare the variables.
+b) Performed various Exploratory Data Analysis to understand the data and compare the variables.

-Experimented with different Machine Learning algorithms.
+c) Experimented with different Machine Learning algorithms.

-Compared the results to recommend the best Regression model.
+d) Compared the results to recommend the best Regression model.

 COLAB NOTEBOOK LINK :
 https://colab.research.google.com/drive/1U_ckvTjSMtAOBF6Qo6iq23BITRs9I6Qi?usp=sharing